 You’ll need to rethink all processes, from hiring, onboarding, performance reviews, to team collaboration, tools, and project management.

-So, as a leader or manager, what can you do to create an environment of a positive company culture within a remote team?
+So, as a leader or manager, what can you do to create an environment of a positive company culture within a remote-first team?

 Remote Work Tools

 Today, you and your team are expected to perform at the same level no matter where you’re working from.